-WASHINGTON, D.C. .
-20549 FORM 10-0 Q ■ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT O F 1934 FOR R THE QUARTERLY PERIOD EN NDED June 30, 2022 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT O F 1934 FOR THE TRANSITION PERIOD COMMISSION FILE NUMBER IAMOND THER Exact name of registrant as specifi APEUTICS, INC. Delaware 81-4254660 (State or other jurisdiction (I.R.S.
-Employer of incorporation or organization) Identification No.) One Main Street, 14th Floor Cambridge, Massachusetts (Address of principal executive office) res) 02142 (Zip Code) (Educess of principal executive of the (Zip code) (F (617) 252-0848 Registrant's telephone number, inc luding area code) · Not Applicable , (Former name, f former address and former fiscal y ear, if changed since last report) Securities registered pursuant to Section 12(b) of the A Act: Title of each class Trading Symbol(s) Name of each exchange on which regis Common stock, par value \$0.0001 BDTX The Nasdaq Global Select Market Indicate by check mark whether the registrant (1) has a during the preceding 12 months (or for such shorter perequirements for the past 90 days.
-Yes ⊠ No Indicate by check mark whether the registrant has sub Regulation S-T ($\S232.405$ of this chapter) during the p files).
-Yes \boxtimes No Indicate by check mark whether the registrant is a larg emerging growth company.
-See the definitions of "larg company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer \Box Accelerated filer Non-accelerated filer ⊠ Smaller reporting company × Emerging growth company \boxtimes If an emerging growth company, indicate by check ma or revised financial accounting standards provided pur ng with any new
+FORM 10-Q

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+FOR THE QUARTERLY PERIOD ENDED September 30, 2022

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+FOR THE TRANSITION PERIOD FROM \ TO \

+COMMISSION FILE NUMBER 001-38501

+BLACK DIAMOND THERAPEUTICS, INC.

+(Exact name of registrant as specified in its charter)

+81-4254660 Delaware (State or other jurisdiction (I.R.S.
+Employer Identification No.) 02142 (Zip Code)

+(Registrant's telephone number, including area code)

+Not Applicable

+(Former name, former address and former fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the e Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.0001 BDTX The Nasdaq Global Select Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Accelerated filer Large accelerated filer Smaller reporting company Non-accelerated filer $\mathbf{X}$ $\times$ Emerging growth company $\mathbf{X}$

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ of incorporation or organization)

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠
+Yes $\Box$ No $\boxtimes$

-As of July 28, 2022, the registrant had 36,339,466 shares of common stock, \$0.0001 par value per share, outstanding.
+As of October 31, 2022, the registrant had 36,366,206 shares of common stock, \$0.0001 par value per share, outstanding,